March 2019 Sightings

 Hoopoe at North Front Cemetery.
 Photo: J. Sanchez

 07 Mar: Clear skies with a moderate northerly wind.
 No raptor migration except for one flock of 27 Black Kites that crossed in the afternoon.
 Also seen were single Meadow Pipit, Serin, 4 Greenfinch and 4 Swallows.
-Among birds trapped and ringed today was the second trans-Saharan migrant, a nice Subalpine Warbler.
-Also caught was an African Chaffinch; fourth record and only the third ringed.
+Among birds trapped and ringed today was the second trans-Saharan migrant, a nice Subalpine Warbler and an African Chaffinch; fourth record and only the third ringed.
 Also ringed were 3 Robins, a Sardinian Warbler, 6 Blackcaps, and 2 Greenfinches.

 First Subalpine Warbler of the season.
 Photo: J. Yeoman